Work With Us

 Rough Patch has an open recruitment policy and we welcome Expressions of Interest year-round.

-If you submit your Expression of Interest after 18 November 2025, please expect a response time of up to 10 weeks.
+We endeavour to respond as quickly as possible but if you submit your Expression of Interest after March 2026, you can expect a wait time of up to 10 weeks for our reply.

 Why Rough Patch?